Christian Medical College, Vellore

 The purpose of PG education is to create specialists who would provide high quality health care and advance the cause of science through research & training.
 A post graduate specialist having undergone the required training in anesthesiology should be able to recognize the health needs of the community.
 He or she should be competent to handle effectively medical problems and should be aware of the recent advances pertaining to his/her specialty.
 She/he should be highly competent anesthesiologist with broad range of skills that will enable him/her to practice anesthesiology independently.
 The PG student should also acquire the basic skills in teaching of medical/para-medical students.
 She/he is also expected to know the principles of research methodology and modes of consulting library.
 She/he should attend conferences, workshops and CMEs regularly to upgrade his/her knowledge.
 The purpose of this document is to provide teachers and learners illustrative guidelines to achieve defined outcomes through learning and assessment.
 This document was prepared by various subject-content specialists.
 The Reconciliation Board of the Academic Committee has attempted to render uniformity without compromise to purpose and content of the document.
 Compromise in purity of syntax has been made in order to preserve the purpose and content.
 This has necessitated retention of “domains of learning” under the heading “competencies”

-MD - Family Medicine
+MD - Geriatrics

-MD in Family Medicine
+MD - Nuclear Medicine

 MD - Psychiatry